 On our recent Aspen trip I made discovered this super yummy homemade rosemary bread recipe on Pinterest.
 I have to tell you, Pinterest is becoming my new favorite place for food inspiration.
 The bread was a hit and was quickly gobbled up with dinner!

-Because I was not sure what the house would have, I brought all of my ingredients with me.
-(Turned out this was unnecessary) They were pre-measured out in bags for each step.
+Because I was not sure what the vacation house would have, I brought all of my ingredients with me.
+Turned out this was unnecessary and the house was not only amazing, but fully stocked.
+The ingredients were pre-measured out in bags for each step.

 Yep, all that beautiful rosemary!

 Then I mixed it with the salt, rosemary, seasonings, olive oil, and flour.

 I added the bread flour and kneaded the dough on the floured butcher block for about 5 minutes.
 It was pretty sticky.
 Once mixed, I let the bread rise for the first time in the bowl.

 Then I punched it down, reformed it and placed it in the warm window to rise a second time.
 After baking for 20 minutes, it turned a beautiful shade of golden brown.
 It was absolutely terrific.

 I can’t wait to make this again at a slightly lower altitude as it didn’t seem to rise as much as expected.
 However, it did not deter from the taste so I guess that’s what really matters.
 All of you bread experts care to weigh in?
 Do you think it was the altitude or something else?
 I’d love to know in the comments below.
 Maybe it wasn’t warm enough and I was in a hurry so I might have been a little impatient.
 See…that time consuming thing again.